tscott0/himago/README.md

 ### New features
 * Pass number of rollback attempts on the command line.
 Maximum?
-* Ability to specify background colour when using specifying a band.
 * JPEG output format (inferred from filename -o)
 * Percentage completion in-line?
 * Download speed in-line